pyserial/pyserial/documentation/pyserial.rst

 There are also packaged versions for some Linux distributions and Windows:

 Debian/Ubuntu
-    A package is availabe under the name "python-serial"
+    A package is available under the name "python-serial".

 Windows
     There is also a Windows installer for end users.
 It is located in the